Best VPN for School in 2024: Troubling Teacher

 Speed and Bandwidth

 You should consider the VPN’s speed, too.
-Slow speeds can mean you’re waiting a long time for websites or services to load or — on the odd occasion — fail completely.
+Slow speed can mean you’re waiting a long time for websites or services to load or — on the odd occasion — fail completely.
 We’re sure you won’t want to spend your whole break staring at a loading screen, so choosing one with good speeds is a must.

 On top of speed, you should make sure that the VPN’s bandwidth allowance is enough for the activities you plan to carry out.
 For instance, if you just want to share your latest selfie on Instagram, you’re not going to use much data.
 That said, if you plan on streaming or downloading a lot, your data allowance is going to get eaten up fast.